-The Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA) today in Murphy v.
+The Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA) in May 2018 in Murphy v.
 NCAA, holding that PASPA “regulate[s] state governments’ regulation of their citizens,” which is not a power given to congress by the Constitution.
 As a win for New Jersey and other states seeking to engage in sports betting, the Supreme Court held that PASPA was a violation of the 10th Amendment, which stipulates that powers not given to the federal government or expressly taken away from states are given to the states.
 Basically, congress is able to regulate sports betting directly, but cannot tell the states how to regulate the industry.

 What is PASPA and what did it do?